List of Volkswagen Group petrol engines: EA839 V6

-Eight-cylinder petrols
+EA825 V8

+EA824 and EA825 are families of twin turbo 90 degrees V8 spark ignition engines.

+Audi uses the EA824, while Porsche uses EA825 for Panamera Turbo.
+Bentley uses this for the Bentayga V8.

+EA825 uses two twin-scroll turbochargers, iron coating on the cylinder linings, 250 bar fuel injector at centre of combustion chamber, cylinder deactivation at 950–3500rpm with a 250 Nm torque limit.

 Of their eight-cylinder petrol engines, all Volkswagen Group V8 engines are primarily constructed from a lightweight cast aluminium alloy cylinder block (crankcase) and cylinder heads.
 They all use multi-valve technology, with the valves being operated by two overhead camshafts per cylinder bank (sometimes referred to as 'quad cam').
 All functions of engine control are carried out by varying types of Robert Bosch GmbH Motronic electronic engine control units.

 These V8 petrol engines initially were only used in cars bearing the Audi marque, but are now also installed in Volkswagen Passenger Cars 'premium models'.
 They are all longitudinally orientated, and with the exception of the Audi R8, are front-mounted.

-4.2 V8 FSI 32v

-Based on the existing Audi 40 valve V8, this new engine is heavily revised over its predecessor, with all-new components including: crankshaft, connecting rods and pistons, cylinder heads and valvetrain, oil and cooling system, intake and exhaust system, and engine management system.
-It is available in two versions; a basic or 'comfort' version, first used in the Audi Q7; and a sports-focussed high-revving version, with features borrowed from motorsport, for the B7 RS 4 quattro and the R8.
-This is the first eight-cylinder road car engine to use Fuel Stratified Injection (FSI), which was successfully developed by Audi in their Le Mans winning R8 racing car.
-The 5.2 V10 FSI was developed directly from this V8 engine.